310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori %}
-            Hmm, are you…?
+            Hmm, have you…?
 Ermm, let's see, we have our meeting at the half hour mark, which is ten minutes from now.

             Morisawa-senpai always says stuff like, "It's only natural to be ten minutes early to a job as a working adult!", so I think you're right on time.
 			{% endbubble %}